The Lincolnshire Regiment consisted of Infantry Battalions that would have had an MG Section as part of its Battalion Headquarters.

-The Lincolnshire Regiment consisted of Infantry Battalions that would have had an MG Section as part of its Battalion Headquarters.
-These weapons would have been brigaded when the Machine Gun Corps was formed in 1915.
+These machine guns would have been brigaded when the Machine Gun Corps was formed in 1915.
 The guns, and crews, would have been formed into a Machine Gun Company.

 The 2nd Battalion started the Great War as a member of the 25th Brigade, 8th Infantry Division.

 As a unit of the 8th Division, its MG Section will have taken part in the following battles and engagements.